Daninet/gmp-wasm/README.md

 ## Features

-- Provides arbitrary-precision Integer, Rational and Float types
+- Supports all modern browsers, web workers, Node.js and Deno
+- Includes an easy-to-use, high-level wrapper, but low-level functions are also exposed
 - Has a lot more features, and in some cases, [it's faster](#performance) than the built-in **BigInt** type
-- Includes an easy-to-use, high-level wrapper, but low-level functions are also exposed
-- Supports all modern browsers, web workers, Node.js and Deno
 - The WASM binary is bundled as a compressed base64 string (no problems with linking)
 - Works even without Webpack or other bundlers
 - Includes TypeScript type definitions, check API [here](https://paka.dev/npm/gmp-wasm).